JiaziChen111/IJF_Chen_Hong_Niu_Replication/README.md

 %%%%%%% Spuriousness_check folder %%%%%%%

 The folder contains the programs and data to be used to replicate our empirical exercise of Section 4.2.4 in the paper.
+For more details about this folder, please check the ReadMe_new_sample.txt and ReadMe_Bootstrap.txt in the subfolder.

 %%%%%%%  Main programs %%%%%%%%%